Consent Manager setup

 Design a cookie acceptance banner to meet legislation and regulation requirements.
 Customize the banner to match the company brand and meet accessibility standards.

-View real-time data about visitor cookie acceptance trends.
+Get real-time data about your visitor cookie acceptance trends.

 Instructions

-This section gives instructions on how to set up the cookie banner and how to categorize cookies.
+This section provides instructions for site admins on how to set up the cookie banner and how to categorize cookies.

 2. Click Action on the same row as the domain to scan.